-The front of house refers to anything that the customer sees and interacts with during their visit to your restaurant.
-This in turn means many moving parts during service, and you need these many parts to function as a well-oiled machine.
+The front-of-house refers to anything that the customer sees and interacts with during their visit to your restaurant.
+This in turn means many moving parts during service, and you need these many parts to function like a well-oiled machine.
 As always, the best way to manage many moving parts is to look at the numbers.

 Many operate on the simple rule that food and labor costs should operate at around 60% of your total annual revenue.
 You can quickly estimate your labor costs by:

 - Use an electronic clock-in system.
-This allows you to see total hours worked per employee.
+This allows you to see the total hours worked per employee.

-- Add all hours per category, then divide by 52 (weeks in a year) or 12 (months), depending on if you want look at monthly or weekly costs.
+- Add all hours per category, then divide by 52 (weeks in a year) or 12 (months), depending on if you won't look at monthly or weekly costs.

-This system can also be used for any and all back of house employees for a complete picture.
-Total labor cost and food cost are the base layers for properly managing and maximizing front of house.
-When food costs are calculated in, you have an even better idea of what you are actually managing and where you can make savings.
+This system can also be used for any and all back-of-house employees for a complete picture.
+Total labor cost and food cost are the base layers for properly managing and maximizing the front of the house.
+When food costs are calculated, you have an even better idea of what you are actually managing and where you can make savings.

 3 Key Metrics for Restaurant Productivity